Jardal/A10M-Slic3r-profile/README.md

 #### Extruders
 options for dual material or color prints only
+- Regions... overlap - give 0.05 to glue objects together or -0.25 or more to make separate objects

 #### Extrusion width
 Use values to fit your design or use "auto" value together with Fill gaps option checked.
 A10M AUTO have "auto" or "default" values enabled at all.